TimWitzdam/GitSave/README.md

 - Support for GitHub, GitLab and other Git platforms
 - Pause/resume schedules
 - View backup history
+- Support for backing up to a SMB share

 ## 🚀 Deploy GitSave for yourself
 > [!WARNING]